tobybreckon/zed-opencv-native-python/README.md

 ### Re-usable Exemplar Components:

-From a teaching and learning perspective, this codebase contains several re-usable exemplar elements that offer more general insight:
+From teaching and learning, this codebase contains several re-usable exemplar elements that offer more general insight:

-- ```zed_calibration.py``` - an example of how to setup and perform camera calibration in OpenCV using per-existing manufacturer supplied calibration data (as opposed to performing manual calibration with a calibration target object such as a chessbpard as available in this example - [stereo_sgbm.py](https://github.com/tobybreckon/python-examples-cv/blob/master/stereo_sgbm.py))
+- ```zed_calibration.py``` - an example of how to setup and perform camera calibration in OpenCV using per-existing manufacturer supplied calibration data (as opposed to performing manual calibration with a calibration target object such as a chessboard as available in this example - [stereo_sgbm.py](https://github.com/tobybreckon/python-examples-cv/blob/master/stereo_sgbm.py))

-- ```camera_stream.py``` - a re-usable threaded camera class, that is largely call compatible with the existing OpenCV VideoCapture class, designed to always deliver the latest frame from a single camera without buffering delays. _This code is not specific to stereo cameras or the ZED stereo camera_.
+- ```camera_stream.py``` - a re-usable threaded camera class, that is call compatible with the existing OpenCV VideoCapture class, designed to always deliver the latest frame from a single camera without buffering delays. _This code is not specific to stereo cameras or the ZED stereo camera_.

 - ```zed-cam-sn-1010.conf``` - an example of how parameters and settings can be stored in this simple INI file format (originating from MS Windows INI files) and read/parsed using functionality built into the Python standard library (see ```zed-stereo.py``` / ```zed_calibration.py```).